Gasy, Bloaty, Burpy…

 - Stress causes the colon to tighten causing constipation, diarrhea, tunnel elimination.

-- Stress puts a tremendous amount of strain on all body systems.
+- Stress puts a tremendous amount of strain on all Healthy Body systems.

 - In TCM all organs are associated with different emotions.
 Over-worry, over-thinking, and anxiety deplete the spleen energy, therefore, affecting the digestive energy.